Skyoe/BonziBot/README.md

 # BonziBot

 Welcome to the Bonzi Bot!
-This bot is for the Discord Hack Week 2019, specially in the **Entertainment Category**.
+This bot is for the Discord Hack Week 2019, specially for the **Entertainment Category**.
 It's inspired by Bonzi Buddy, a famous Spyware.

 # Developers: